bjornharvold/bearchoke/README.md

 ## New features in 0.0.3

 * MixPanel integration.
-If you have a MixPanel account and you set you MixPanel api token in development.json, you will see registration and login events going through.
+If you have a MixPanel account and you set your MixPanel api token in development.json, you will see registration and login events going through.
 * More test on the Java side.

 ## New features in 0.0.2